As worries about populism in Europe rise, investors bet on stock market volatility

 "We are seeing a bit of a kink around May when we have European elections and we have this wave of populism," said Edmund Shing, head of equities and derivatives strategy at BNP Paribas.

-(GRAPHIC: Rising implied volatility -
+Graphic: Rising implied volatility (

 LOOMING ELECTIONS